GianHacker/API-with-FastAPI/README.md

 Added a decorator @app to initiate a get end point of type root
 * @app.get("/")
 An async method greetingMessage is defined to return a message

+## Local data  in list
+Created a list of cricket players as dictonaries which are wrapped in cricketTeam list Created an end point to fetch & display the team Created an end point to fetch & display a player details with the help of player id